Child Parent Relationship | WeHaveKids

 - Children get the impression that their parents have nothing to offer them.
 That’s why grown children who ignore their parents and do not ask them for advice or money or anything.
 They have such negative expectations for their parents that they feel that they failed in fulfilling their role as a parent for their children.The children finally take a legal action change their last names and end the relationship for themselves.

-Value in grown children breaking from their parents is in rise.I had parents reach out to me saying my children broke away from me, I’m estranged from my children, my children don’t want to talk to me, they don’t want a relationship me or one of my children is gone and I don’t know how to connect with him.
-Can you help me , can you give me any advice and many times they come in very heartfelt ways and they say it’s strange that I’m reaching out to you, I felt maybe you would have some insight into how I might reconnect with my child especially if my child is saying many of the same things that you advocate.
+Value in grown children breaking from their parents is in rise.I had parents reach out to me saying my children broke away from me, my grown son hates me, I’m estranged from my children, my children don’t want to talk to me, they don’t want a relationship me or one of my children is gone and I don’t know how to connect with him or my son wants nothing to do with me.
+Can you help me ?, can you give me any advice and many times they come in very heartfelt ways and they say it’s strange that I’m reaching out to you, I felt maybe you would have some insight into how I might reconnect with my child especially if my child is saying many of the same things that you advocate.

 Well the main thing that I tell parents when they’ve reached out to me and I would say to parents in general is take responsibility for your behavior.
 Look at the past see what you’ve done.
 See the harm that you caused or may have caused your child or your children.
 See the ways in which you’ve caused them pain, See the ways in which you may have abandoned them without maybe even realizing it at the time see the ways in which you neglected them see the flaws in your parenting in your parenting style in your parenting attitude things.
 You may have done wrong 20, 30 years ago maybe you’ve changed but what did you do wrong how did this negatively affect your child and take responsibility for it now.
 What mean to take responsibility for it ? what I see is taking responsibility for the errors that we’ve done.
 The bad behaviors that we have done is first just in our own relationship with our selves acknowledging what we’ve done acknowledging the unhealthy things that we’ve done.
 Also acknowledging the negative consequences it’s had on other people and taking responsibility for that saying yes it’s true.